-Roselle (Hibiscus sabdariffa) also known as carcade (karkade), Jamaican Flower, is a minor cash crop in Sudan considered as a natural herbal product, traditionally consumed as a flavored drink.
+Roselle (Hibiscus sabdariffa) also known as carcade (karkade), Jamaican Flower, is a minor cash crop considered as a natural herbal product, traditionally consumed as a flavored drink.
 It has tart, cranberry-like flavour, and sugar is often added to sweeten it.

 Hibiscus tea was a beverage of choice for Egyptian pharaohs in ancient Egypt.
 IN fcat, many cultures, including those in the Caribbean, Mexico, China, Africa and Europe, cultivated and used hibiscus tea, not just for its flavor but for its medicinal properties.